 - Security and Resilience, covering short term challenges in natural and man-made hazards and long term adaptation to longer term climate change.

-Finally, this version of SERRP covers implementation which has not been covered in previous versions, recognising that the key to improving Europe’s transport infrastructure is taking research through to implementation.
+Finally, this latest version of SERRP covers implementation which had not been covered in previous versions, recognising that the key to improving Europe’s transport infrastructure is taking research through to implementation.
 This also ties in with a change of focus in the FOR programme, which initially focussed on research priorities and is now moving towards demonstration and deployment.
 Download this document here.